Azure/reliable-web-app-pattern-dotnet/known-issues.md

 # Challenges that could surface when trying the code

+* The deployment 'relecloudresources' already exists in location
 * Service request failed.
 Status: 403 (Forbidden) when running locally
 * Cannot execute shellscript `/bin/bash^M: bad interpreter`
 * Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

+## The deployment 'relecloudresources' already exists in location
+This may happen if you use `azd` to choose the *eastus* region and then decide to choose another Azure region.

+When the `azd provision` command runs it creates a deployment resource in your subscription.
+You must delete this deployment before you can change the Azure region.

+Please see the [teardown instructions](deploy-solution.md#teardown) to address this issue.

+*There are no open items open for this issue.*

 ## Service request failed.
 Status: 403 (Forbidden) when running locally